chocolatey/choco-wiki/DevelopmentEnvironmentSetup.md

-Write-Host "Checking for/installing SQLServer Express and Management Studio..." cinst SQLManagementStudio -source webpi
+Write-Host "Checking for/installing SQLServer Express and Management Studio..." cinst SQLManagementStudio -source webpi cinst SQLExpressTools -source webpi
-Write-Warning "You will need to supply a password on the screen that is minimized" cinst SQLExpressTools -source webpi
+Write-Warning "You will need to supply a password on the screen that is minimized" cinst SQLExpress -source webpi
 Write-Host "Finished checking for/install SQLServer Express and Management Studio"

 Write-Host "Checking for/installing Visual Studio Items..."